JianshuZhang/TreeDecoder/README.md

 # TreeDecoder

-The source codes has been released, but I still need some time to make it clear for those who are not familiar with deep learning and encoder-decoder models:<br>
+The source codes has been released, will make it clear for those who are not familiar with deep learning and encoder-decoder models:<br>

 The data will be released after it is prepared:<br>